Maciej333/DietFxmlDbApp/README.md

 Create diet of choosen day by adding products or/and meals.
 See stats of Your diet.

-App start with Profil Choice screen
+App start with Profil Choice screen \n
 ![alt text](https://github.com/Maciej333/DietFxmlDbApp/blob/master/1_profil_choice.png?raw=true)